-The primary purpose of acoustic monitoring is to empirically verify modeled injury and behavioral disturbance zones (defined at radial distances to NMFS-specified thresholds of 160-, 180-, and 190-dB (rms) for underwater sound (where applicable) and 90- and 100-dB (unweighted) for airborne sound; see "Estimated Take by Incidental Harassment" below).
+The primary purpose of acoustic monitoring is to empirically verify modeled disturbance zones (defined at radial distances to NMFS-specified thresholds; see "Estimated Take by Incidental Harassment" below).
 For non-pulsed sound, distances will continue to be evaluated for attenuation to the point at which sound becomes indistinguishable from background levels.
-Empirical acoustic monitoring data will be used to document transmission loss values determined from measurements collected during the IPP and to examine site-specific differences in SPL and affected ZOIs on an as needed basis.
+Empirical acoustic monitoring data will be used to document transmission loss values determined from measurements collected during the IPP and to examine site-specific differences in SPL and affected ZOIs on an as-needed basis.

-Should monitoring results indicate it is appropriate to do so, marine mammal mitigation zones would be revised as necessary to encompass actual ZOIs in subsequent years of the fuel pier replacement project.
+Should monitoring results indicate it is appropriate to do so, marine mammal mitigation zones may be revised as necessary to encompass actual ZOIs.
 Acoustic monitoring will be conducted as specified in the approved Monitoring Plan.
 Please see Table 2-2 of the Plan for a list of equipment to be used during acoustic monitoring.
 Monitoring locations will be determined based on results of previous acoustic monitoring effort and the best professional judgment of acoustic technicians.